Working while studying

 Up to 3 years of a Post-Graduate Work Permit

-Students who have completed a degree or an eligible diploma can obtain a Post Graduation Work Permit.
-The Post Graduation Work Permit is an open work permit that requires no job offer, that is of up to 3 years (depending on the official length of program completed) and makes you eligible for Provincial Healthcare.
+Students who have completed a degree or an eligible diploma can obtain a Post-Graduate Work Permit (PGWP).
+The PGWP is an open work permit that requires no job offer, is valid for up to 3 years (depending on the official length of the program completed), and makes you eligible for Provincial Healthcare.

 Requirements and more info

-If your program was less than 8 months, you aren’t eligible for a PGWP.
+• If your program was less than 8 months, you are not eligible for a PGWP.

-If your program was more than 8 months but less than 2 years, CIC may give you a PGWP that’s valid for up to the same length as your study program.
+• If your program was more than 8 months but less than 2 years, IRCC may give you a PGWP valid for up tothe same duration as your study program.

-If your program was 2 years or more, CIC may give you a PGWP that’s valid for 3 years.
+• If your program was 2 yearsor more, IRCC may give you a PGWP valid for 3 years.

 You have 180 days after your school issues your final marks to apply for a post-graduation work permit (PGWP).To be eligible, your study permit must have been valid at some point during these 180 days.